-- Bigtable cells which do not contain a value consume no disk space. - Sparse table. - For each valid cell value, we store the column name as well, not only the row key. - For each cell, we can keep different versions of cell data (time stamped) - To learn which column names are there in the table, we have to do a full scan of the table.
+- Bigtable cells which do not contain a value consume no disk space. - Sparse table. - For each valid cell value, we store both the row key and the column name. - For each cell, we can keep different versions of cell data (time stamped) - To learn which column names are there in the table, we have to do a full scan of the table.
 Schema just gives created column families, not column keys. - For each key-value pair, we keep the associated lengths as well. - key length, value length (both variable size)

-KeyLen ValueLer Кеу Value ----------------- ----- -------
+KeyLen ValueLen Key Value -------- ---------- ----- -------

-Example from HBase
+Example: HBase